wafash08/Blanja/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## Contact
+## Contacts

-If you have any questions or inquiries regarding this back-end project, feel free to contact me at ryusuf05@gmail.com and syaifullohismail123@gmail.com
+If you have any questions or inquiries regarding this back-end project, feel free to contact at ryusuf05@gmail.com and syaifullohismail123@gmail.com

 ## Acknowledgements